alexandruchis1987/NVBBeaconSDK/README.md

 }
 ```

-Start the Beacon SDK services
+Start the Beacon SDK services (Use the client id and client secret key from your account on your [http://admin.invibe.me/](Dashboard))

 ```ruby
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {